-24 On receipt of a recommendation by the Committee for an award the Academic Secretary shall produce a result list confirming the recommendation of the Committee dated with the date of the relevant meeting of the Committee.
-The Academic Secretary shall pass the result list to appropriate officer of the University for confirmation of the award and production of the certificate.
+24 On receipt of a recommendation by the examining board for an award the Academic Registrar shall produce a result list confirming the recommendation of the Committee dated with the date of the relevant meeting of the examining board.
+The Academic Registrar shall pass the result list to appropriate officer of the University for confirmation of the award and production of the certificate.